SKINCARE REGIMEN FOR ANY SEASON: Spring, Summer, Fall, Winter

 Cleanser and Gentle Exfoliators

-With all the protectants, sunscreen, bug spray and extra sweat you have coating your skin this summer, you need to make sure you take away all that pile up by the end of the day.
+With all the protectants, sunscreen, bug spray and extra sweat you have coated your skin this summer, you need to make sure you take away all that pile up by the end of the day.
 Lest you want your pores clogged and acne to come out!
 Having a light cleanser and exfoliator will do the job well, leaving you squeeky clean and bacteria free for the next day.
 Also, take caution in using exfoliators as scrubbing your skin too much could make it more vulnerable in the summer sun!

 FALL SKINCARE PRODUCTS TO COVER YOU

 Most people forget that your lips are also subject to UV rays emitted by the sun.
 Not to mention dryness with the impending cold!
 Remember, the skin on your lips is thin and needs just as much attention as your under eyes.
-Keep your lips protected by investing in a moisturizing lip balm with SPF in transition from hot to cold!
+Keep your lips protected by investing in a moisturizing lip balm with SPF in the transition from hot to cold!

 From sea-water-soaked hands to wooly cotton hands, the change in moisture can really take its toll on your palms (and nails, even)!
 Many people struggle with keeping smooth and soft hands, and its even more of a feat in the colder weather.
 After washing your hands or coming in from a cold day out, rubs your hands with some hand cream to hydrate those parched palms.
 It’s also good to keep a tube handy with you in case you feel your hands are rougher than usual.

-WINTER SKINCARE PRODUCTS TO WARM AND MOISTURISE
+WINTER SKINCARE REGIMEN TO WARM AND MOISTURISE

 Let it snow, let it snow, let it snow – but remember, don’t let it dry!
 As drying as we think the sun can be during the summer, the cooler months of the holidays are even worse without the humidity in the air.
 Be sure to keep warm and toasty, and moisturize every so often.